flashcarts/nds-index/card/category/ysmenu.md

 # {{ page.title }}

-Some flashcarts which are compatible with YSMenu may not be listed on this page.
+Some flashcards which are compatible with YSMenu may not be listed on this page.
 For a list of supported flashcarts, have a look at [flashcart.net's extended list](https://flashcarts.net/ysmenu-compat-ext.html).